Construction of the Virginia approaches to Arlington Memorial Bridge: The Wilson Boulevard route

-The Wilson Boulevard project appeared to get another boost when, on July 8, 1933, the CFA said it would approve any approach to Arlington Memorial Bridge, whether it went north or south around Arlington National Cemetery.
-But no construction began.
-By November 1933, the Works Progress Administration WPA was ready to pay the state and county to employ out-of-work, unskilled laborers on construction projects.
-To take advantage of the offer, Arlington County officials began work to fix the route for the approach to Arlington Memorial Bridge.
-A joint CFA/NCPC group studied the Lee Highway and other approaches to the bridge on November 15, and on December 4 the CFA said it would approve any approach that Virginia and Arlington County did.

-But the Wilson Boulevard extension ran into trouble with rights-of-way.
+The Wilson Boulevard extension ran into trouble with rights-of-way.
 On November 25, the county learned it had failed to obtain title to a small strip of land needed for the bridge approach.
 This meant that the Wilson Boulevard approach could not be submitted to the state of Virginia to obtain funding from the Civil Works Administration.
 Without federal funding, the project appeared dead.
 The federal government pledged in December 1933 that WPA money would be available in the future to hire laborers to begin the extension of the roadway.
-But by June 1934, no funds had come forth.
+By June 1934, no funds had come forth as there was still no consensus on which road and route was being extended.

 The Arlington County Civic Federation urged the County Board of Supervisors in July 1934 to appropriate funds for the extension of Wilson Boulevard to Arlington Memorial Bridge.
 CWA funds for the approach appeared to have been secured in late June.
-But the Federal Emergency Relief Administration to over the CWA, and the funds were never released.
+But the Federal Emergency Relief Administration took over the CWA, and the funds were never released.
 With the project stalled, the Arlington County Board of Supervisors agreed to extend Wilson Boulevard on June 30, 1934.
 But they didn't agree to create an approach to Arlington Memorial Bridge.
 By late September 1934, construction on the Wilson Boulevard extension was well under way, but not additional pushes were made to create an approach to Columbia Island and the bridge.